 NEW: 2017 Final Report deadline: Monday, December 18, 2017

-Funding Request Application deadline: 4:30 pm Monday, October 31, 2016
+NEW: 2018 Funding Request Application deadline: Monday, January 15, 2018

 Arts, Culture & Recreation: Grants to organizations providing programs, projects, services and/or events that seek to preserve, celebrate and strengthen the local arts, culture and recreational opportunities for residents of Sechelt.

-Grants to organizations providing programs, projects, services and/or events that respond to an environmental and/or social need in the community and contribute to creating a community that lives well and cares for the environment.
+Social & Environmental: Grants to organizations providing programs, projects, services and/or events that respond to an environmental and/or social need in the community and contribute to creating a community that lives well and cares for the environment.

-Grants to organizations providing programs, projects, services and/or events that support and contribute to a diverse and resilient local community.
+Community Development: Grants to organizations providing programs, projects, services and/or events that support and contribute to a diverse and resilient local community.

 Eligible organizations may apply for grants to fund one-time, new, recurring, and/or ongoing programs, projects, services, and events.
 To be eligible for a Community Investment Program Grant from the District of Sechelt, an Applicant must:

 - Be a non-profit society in good standing with the Societies Act and/or a registered charitable organization in good standing with the Canada Revenue Agency.
-Member-funded societies are not eligible.

 - Be requesting funds for a program, project, service, or event that will directly benefit the citizens of Sechelt.